-On May 6, 2019, Ensign announced its intention to implement the spin-off of Pennant from Ensign, following which The Pennant Group, Inc. will be an independent, publicly-traded company, and Ensign will have no continuing stock ownership interest in Pennant.
-As part of the spin-off, Ensign will effect an internal reorganization to properly align the appropriate businesses within each of Pennant and Ensign whereby, among other things: (i) the assets and liabilities associated with Ensign's home health and hospice agencies and substantially all of its senior living and ancillary service businesses will be transferred to Pennant; and (ii) all other assets and liabilities of Ensign will be retained by Ensign.
-See "-Manner of Effecting the Spin-Off-Internal Reorganization."
+On , 2019, Ensign announced its intention to implement the spin-off of Pennant from Ensign, following which The Pennant Group, Inc. will be an independent, publicly-traded company, and Ensign will have no continuing stock ownership interest in Pennant.
+As part of the spin-off, Ensign will effect an internal reorganization to properly align the appropriate businesses within each of Pennant and Ensign whereby, among other things: (i) the assets and liabilities associated with Ensign's home health and hospice agencies and substantially all of its assisted and independent living and ancillary service businesses will be transferred to Pennant; and (ii) all other assets and liabilities of Ensign will be retained by Ensign.
+See "- Manner of Effecting the Spin-Off-Internal Reorganization."

 To complete the spin-off, Ensign will, following the internal reorganization, distribute to Ensign stockholders substantially all of the outstanding shares of Pennant common stock.
-The distribution will occur on the distribution date, which is expected to be Ensign common stock will receive one share of our common stock for every two shares of Ensign common stock held at on , 2019, the record date.
+The distribution will occur on the distribution date, which is expected to be Ensign common stock will receive one share of our common stock for every shares of Ensign common stock held at , Eastern time, on , 2019, the record date.
 After completion of the spin-off:

-- The Pennant Group, Inc. will be an independent, publicly-traded company (NASDAQ:PNTG), and through its subsidiaries will own Ensign's home health and hospice agencies and substantially all of Ensign's senior living and ancillary service businesses; and - The Ensign Group, Inc. will continue to be an independent, publicly-traded company (NASDAQ:ENSG) and will include transitional and skilled services, rehabilitative care services, healthcare campuses, post-acute-related new business ventures and real estate investments.
+- The Pennant Group, Inc. will be an independent, publicly-traded company (NASDAQ:PNTG), and through its subsidiaries will own Ensign's home health and hospice agencies and substantially all of Ensign's assisted and independent living and ancillary service businesses; and - The Ensign Group, Inc. will continue to be an independent, publicly-traded company (NASDAQ:ENSG) and through its subsidiaries will continue to own and operate its post-acute businesses, including its skilled nursing, assisted and independent living, and other ancillary operations.